Yealering, Western Australia: History

 Yealering's name is of Aboriginal origin and was first recorded in 1870 for the lake next to the town.
 It was first settled in the 1870s as a grazing lease and was later the site of a market garden.
 Yealering Lake was a valuable source of fresh water for the settlers.
 Community picnics and sporting days, for which the town became renowned, were held on the banks of the lake, and in dry years horse races were run on the lake bed.

+Yealering was a siding on the Wickepin to Corrigin section of the Merredin to Narrogin railway line, which opened on 8 June 1914.